 - Health insurers must spend a set percentage of premium dollars on health care expenses.
 If we don’t hit this target, we have to send you a rebate.
 This rule is called the minimum medical loss ratio rule.
 It applies only to fully insured plans.

 - If the cost of health insurance for some of your employees exceeds a certain dollar amount, you may have to pay an excise tax beginning in 2020.
-Some people call this the Cadillac tax.

 - Reporting rules are in effect to confirm that you and your employees comply with the law.